2026 FMU Juried Art Exhibit Prospectus

 ABOUT THE JUROR:

-ELIGIBILITY: Any Visual Art major, minor or Art Education major enrolled in courses at FMU within the last year (Fall 2025, Spring 2025, Summer 2025, Fall 2024 and Spring 2024) are eligible to enter.
+ELIGIBILITYAny Visual Art major, minor or Art Education major enrolled in courses at FMU within the last year (Fall 2026, Spring 2026, Summer 2026, Fall 2025 and Spring 2024) are eligible to enter.

-ENTRIES: All entries must be submitted by the artist.
-All entries must be original works created while enrolled at FMU, but do not have to be works made while enrolled in an FMU Art Course.
+ENTRIES: All entries must be original works of art submitted by the artist.
+The artworks must be made while enrolled in an FMU Art Course, but do not have to come from projects or assignments from an FMU Art Course.
 Copies, studies or photographs of other artwork will not be accepted.
+No AI generated artwork.
 Entries may include paintings, drawings, ceramics, photography, digital illustrations, digital paintings, printmaking, mixed media, video, sculpture, jewelry and fiber arts.
-No AI generated artwork.
 Up to four entries will be allowed.

 AWARDS: Awards will be presented at the Opening Reception.